Skip to main content

 A 30-year mortgage provides lower monthly payments, giving you more breathing room in your monthly budget.
 However, you will pay significantly more in interest over the life of the loan.

 A 15-year mortgage has higher monthly payments, but usually offers a lower interest rate and builds equity twice as fast.
-Check the comparison chart in the calculator to see the total cost difference for your specific scenario.
+Check the comparison chart in the calculator to see the total cost difference for your specific scenario, and use the 50/30/20 budget calculator or paycheck planner to verify the payment fits your monthly cash flow.

 Frequently Asked Questions